kubernetes/kubernetes/docs/secrets.md

 }
 ```

 The data field is a map.
+Its keys must match
-Its keys must match [DNS_SUBDOMAIN](design/identifiers.md).
+[DNS_SUBDOMAIN](design/identifiers.md), except that leading dots are also
+allowed.
 The values are arbitrary data, encoded using base64.

 This is an example of a pod that uses a secret, in json format:
 ```json